Primitive Roots In Short Intervals: Estimates of Exponential Sums

-The last summation in (\ref{eq3.376}) uses the estimate since $q=p+o(p)>p$, and $x/q\leq 1$. \end{proof} This appears to be the best possible upper bound.
+and $x/p\leq 1$. \end{proof} This appears to be the best possible upper bound.
 The above proof generalizes the sum of resolvents method used in \cite{ML72}.
 Here, it is reformulated as a finite Fourier transform method, which is applicable to a wide range of functions.
 A similar upper bound for composite moduli $p=m$ is also proved, [op. cit., equation (2.29)].

-\begin{thm} Let \(p\geq 2\) be a large prime, and let $\tau $ be a primitive root modulo $p$.
+\begin{thm} \hypertarget{thm3.4} Let \(p\geq 2\) be a large prime, and let $\tau $ be a primitive root modulo $p$.
 Then,

 for any $b \in [1, p-1]$, and any arbitrary small number $\varepsilon \in (0, 1/2)$. \end{thm}